kimai/kimai/var/docs/users.md

 - in `config/packages/admin_lte.yaml` remove the route alias `admin_lte.routes.adminlte_password_reset` (this will remove the link from the login form)
 - in `config/routes.yaml` remove the block `fos_user_resetting` (this will deactivate the functionality)

+If you want to configure the behaviour (like the allowed time between multiple retries) then configure the settings:

+- in `config/packages/fos_user.yaml` the key below `fos_user.registration.resetting` (see [documentation](http://symfony.com/doc/current/bundles/FOSUserBundle/configuration_reference.html))